 Ian Temple, RN, MBA, Manger, Integrated Digital Enterprise and Solutions (IDEAS), First Consulting Group, defines the differences and linkages between CIS, CVIS and Cardiology PACS.
 The components and value of a CVIS are enumerated and explained, and how the Radiology analogy can and can’t be useful in understanding Cardiology imaging.
 Vendor product strategies are described, including […]

-Centura Health: Addressing connectivity for private practice physicians’ disparate EMR systems; why portal access is not sufficientOctober 18, 2006 @ 1:00 pm - 2:00 pm CDT
+Centura Health: Addressing connectivity for private practice physicians’ disparate EMR systems; why portal access is not sufficientOctober 18, 2006 at 1:00 pm - 2:00 pm CDT

 Michael Shrift, MD, MBA, CMIO, Centura Health, and Michael Mignoli, MD, Denver.
 Dr. Shrift describes how Centura Health decided upon and implemented a practical connectivity strategy for their private practice physician community in this 12 hospital health system.
 Dr. Shrift discusses the challenges, decision points and lessons learned on the health system side.
 Dr. Mignoli, […]